What is Amateur Radio?

 Once you’ve passed the exam, you will be eligible for issue of a call sign.
 This entitles you to operate on a restricted number of amateur bands until you have fifty logged on-air contacts.

-There will also be two follow-up sessions on getting started and setting up your station.
+There will also be two follow-up sessions covering topics such as selecting a radio and setting up your station.